Prep state track: Sidney's Ahrens, Leeling double up on event championships

 Well, actually they did it twice.

-Karsyn Leeling started the final day of Class B competition at the NSAA track meet with championships in two field events — the girls high jump and triple jump.
+Karsyn Leeling started the final day of Class B competition at the NSAA track meet at Burke High School with championships in two field events — the girls high jump and triple jump.

 She swept the 100 and 300 meter hurdles titles.